 Take a stroll down Fish Lane and wander into Chu The Phat for Asian street eats galore.
-This South Brisbane fave has an entire menu devoted to its gluten-free options.
-We’re talking fried chicken ribs, mung bean pancakes, stir-fries, pork belly, fried mushrooms and more, all without those pesky proteins you can’t digest.
+This South Brisbane fave has an entire menu devoted to its "gluten-friendly" options; we’re talking fried chicken ribs, mung bean pancakes, stir fries, pork belly, fried mushrooms and more, all without those pesky proteins you can’t digest.

-For gluten-free Asian eats, it doesn’t get better than Happy Boy.
-Located under fairy-lit trees, the menu is just as beautiful as the setting, packed with gluten-free starters, veggie options, noodles, and more.
+Located under fairy-lit trees, the menu at Happy Boy is just as beautiful as the setting, packed with gluten-free starters, veggie options, noodles, and more.
 For minimal effort and maximum feed, all you need to do is order a banquet, let your waiter know your dietary requirements, and the chef will prepare a gluten-free feast for the ages.
-At lunch, they even serve gluten-free dumplings.
-Run don’t walk.

 You Came Again

 Are you gluten-intolerant AND vegan?
 You Came Again is your new favourite haunt.
 This trendy tapas bar serves up only plant-based goodies, from Kentucky fried jackfruit to vegan cheese platters, chewy brownies, and more.
 Best part?
 Every single item on the menu can be made gluten-free so you have no shortage of tasty, cruelty-free options.

 Pawpaw Cafe has become a Brisbane institution, serving up aesthetic brunch and dinner that packs some serious taste.
 While their brekky and lunch menu is littered with gluten-free options, the dinner menu is where those with gluten intolerance can truly shine.
 Make sure you order the massaman beef cheek curry and maybe the panang duck curry as well—the rest is up to you.